-Firm delays the fight against infections during the economic downturn.
+Firm delays teleworking during the economic downturn.
 Why?

-- Opportunity cost of sick worker falls in the COVID outbreak - Disease is not so deadly for young workers - Firm wants recovered workers when demand starts moving up - ▶ Firm prefers infections in the beginning rather than in the end
+- Opportunity cost of sick worker falls in the COVID outbreak - Disease is not so deadly for young workers - Firm wants recovered workers when demand starts moving up - Firm prefers infections in the beginning rather than in the end - This aggravates the economic downturn and the infection spike